PRODUCT CATEGORIES

 Traditional Spacing

-4'' On Center Spacing Our general rule of thumb
+4'' On Center Baluster Spacing Our general rule of thumb

 The space between unturned portions of Balusters should be about 1-1/2 times the width of the Baluster.